Seahawks’ Josh Gordon reinstated by NFL, can play in final two games of season

+Just in time for the stretch run of the regular season and the playoffs the Seahawks will be getting some reinforcements at receiver with the return of Josh Gordon.

-Seahawks receiver Josh Gordon was reinstated by the NFL on Thursday and will be eligible to play in the final two games of the regular season, the league announced.
+The NFL announced on Thursday that Gordon has been conditionally reinstated and will be eligible to play in the final two games of the regular season.

 Gordon was indefinitely suspended last Dec.
 16 by the league for violating policies on performance-enhancing drugs and substances of abuse.
+He had applied for reinstatement in June and had been waiting word since.

-The NFL’s statement Thursday read: “NFL Commissioner Roger Goodell conditionally reinstated Seattle’s Josh Gordon, it was announced today.
+The NFL’s statement Thursday laid out how his reinstatement and return to the team will work, reading: “NFL Commissioner Roger Goodell conditionally reinstated Seattle’s Josh Gordon, it was announced today.
 Gordon may begin COVID testing Friday, December 4 and may join the club on December 9 assuming negative tests.
 Gordon will be permitted to attend team meetings and individual meetings with coaching staff.
 He may also engage in individual workouts and strength and conditioning, but may not practice, travel with the team or attend games.
 On December 21 following the club’s Week 15 game, Gordon will be permitted to participate in practice and be eligible to play in the team’s final two regular season games.”

+That means Gordon will be eligible to play against the Rams on Dec.
+27 and then against the 49ers on Jan.
+3, as well as in any playoff games.

-The NFL in essence suspended Gordon for a full 16-game season, which equals two other suspensions he has received during a career in which he has been suspended eight times by the league or his team.
+It also means that the NFL in essence suspended Gordon for a full 16-game regular season, which equals two other suspensions he has received during a career in which he has been suspended eight times by the league or his team.

 Gordon became a free agent after the 2019 season, when he caught seven passes in five games for 139 yards for Seattle, and re-signed with the Seahawks in August.
 He has not counted against the team’s active roster since then.
 Once he is eligible the team will have to make a move to put him on the 53-player roster.